stevinz/iris/README.md

 Internal calls create zero new Objects for maximum performance.
 Easy color conversion between color models.
 Additionally provides support for color mixing and color alteration with functions like mix, add, subtract, brighten, darken, grayscale, and more.

 Also features hue shifting around the more traditional artistic RYB (red, yellow, blue) color wheel.
-This creates much more natural complementary colors and intuitive palettes, similar to those seen at tools like [Paletton](https://paletton.com/).
+This creates much more natural complementary colors and intuitive palettes, see [online example](https://stevinz.github.io/coloreye/).

 ColorEye was designed to make it easy to work alongside other popular frameworks, such as [Three.js](https://threejs.org/).
 See [example](#Three-Example) below of converting back and forth between a ColorEye Object and a THREE.Color Object.